 When is the license fee due?

-The annual license fee is due to the Illinois Department of Revenue (DOR) by December 31.
-Operators that fail to pay the license fee when due are subject to a penalty of $5 per day until the fee is paid in full.
+The annual license fee is due to the Illinois Department of Revenue (DOR) by December 31 of the year prior to the license taking effect.
+Operators that fail to pay the license fee when due are subject to penalties and cannot permissibly operate until the fee is paid in full.

 Where do I pay my annual license fee?